mozilla/platform-status/README.md

 ## Additional Attributions

-Portions of the status data are from chromestatus.com and dev.modern.ie, both used under [Creative Commons Attribution 2.5 License](https://creativecommons.org/licenses/by/2.5/legalcode).
+Portions of the status data are from chromestatus.com (CC BY 2.5), dev.windows.com (CC BY 2.5), and webkit.org (LGPL).